seiler-emerson/Entra21_Logica_Java_2022/Aula08 - Avaliacao Calculadora/README.md

 ````
 - Tell which math operation you want to perform.
 - Capture the 2 values and inform the result and wait for the next calculation.
-- if it informs 0, it must terminate the program
+- if it informs 0, it must terminate the program.
 - 1 - Add;
 - 2 - Subtract;
 - 3 - Multiply;